 Request, review and evaluate information from the insurer regarding its plans to address poorly performing operations.
 This procedure can assist analysts in evaluating the insurer’s plans and mitigation strategies for addressing the poor operating performance.

-Corporate Governance
+If the insurer writes Medicare Part D business, obtain and review supporting documents if concerns are identified related to the operating performance of Medicare Part D business.
+Supporting documents may include information on contracted benefits, premium and cost sharing with the CMS, and support for reserve, utilization and benefit cost assumptions projected in the development of the contract.

+Lack of Effective Corporate Governance/Oversight of Operations